 Network Usage Agreements and filtering services are in place to protect students from inappropriate content.

 A computer technician who maintains and manages our network and computer systems one day a week.

 Personal Development, Health and Physical Education

 This key learning area includes a range of outcomes from healthy eating, changes experienced as we grow, to choices we make in regards to our personal development, sport and other physical activities.
 The children are exposed to a variety of sports, which aim to improve their physical fitness and coordination.
 Our emphasis is on enjoyment, skill development and willing participation.

-In the Infants grades the emphasis is on the development of motor skills, coordination and team participation.
-In the Primary classes, team sports, for example, soccer, kanga cricket, netball and football are introduced.
+In the Infants grades the emphasis is on the development of gross motor skills, coordination and team participation.
+In the Primary classes, team sports, for example, soccer, cricket, netball and rugby union and league are introduced.
 Regular exercise and fitness are an integral component of the curriculum.
 Specialist coaches regulary work with class teachers in the school to provide expert instruction in various sports.

 St Mary’s is a keen participant in Regional Catholic School competitions and local gala days.

 The curriculum area of Creative Arts includes visual arts, music, drama and dance.
 Students are given opportunities to respond creatively to a range of experiences.
 The children experiment with a variety of media to produce individual artworks.
 They are exposed to, and are encouraged to appreciate the work of artists, crafts people and designers in their weekly Creative Arts sessions.
 The Arts are integrated across the curriculum.
 Interested students are able to participate in guitar lessons and join the school choir.
 There are opportunities for students to display their art and perform for audiences within the school and local community.